← Back to ResourcesBreed Guides

 Von Willebrand disease (vWD)

 Von Willebrand disease (vWD) is an inherited bleeding disorder caused by low or defective von Willebrand factor, a protein needed for blood clotting.
-Type 1 vWD is the form seen in Berners.
-Roughly 10% of Bernese Mountain Dogs are carriers, and a small percentage are clinically affected.
+Type 1 vWD is the form most commonly described in Berners (AKC, breed-club references).
+A meaningful share of Berners are carriers, and a smaller share are clinically affected.

 Carriers usually have no symptoms.
-Affected dogs can have prolonged bleeding from cuts, prolonged bleeding after surgery or dental work, frequent nosebleeds, and bleeding gums.
+Affected dogs can have prolonged bleeding from cuts, prolonged bleeding after surgery or dental work, frequent nosebleeds, or bleeding gums.

-Diagnosis: a DNA test (about $150 to $200 at Embark Vet) or a blood vWF antigen level run by your vet.
+Diagnosis: a DNA test (Embark Vet is one common option) or a blood vWF antigen level run by your vet.
 Any Berner heading into surgery should have a vWD screen first.

-Management: avoid NSAIDs and aspirin in affected dogs, plan surgeries with desmopressin (DDAVP) pre-medication, and keep a vWD note in the dog file at every vet who treats them.
+Management: your Calgary vet selects pain control, surgical premedication, and any clotting-support drug based on the individual dog and procedure.
+Do not give over-the-counter human pain medications.
+Keep a vWD note in the dog file at every vet who treats them, and tell your veterinary dental and emergency teams up front.
 Ethical breeders DNA test both parents and only breed Clear-to-Carrier or Clear-to-Clear pairings.

 Degenerative myelopathy (DM)

 Degenerative myelopathy (DM) is a late-onset spinal cord disease that causes progressive hind-end weakness.
-It is the dog version of human ALS.
-DM typically appears after age 8.
+It is often called the dog version of human ALS.
+DM typically appears in older Berners.

 Early signs: hind-end weakness, knuckling of the back feet, dragging the toes, and difficulty rising.
-DM is painless but progressive over 6 to 36 months, ending in hind-end paralysis.
+DM is painless but progressive, ending in hind-end paralysis.
+Time course varies between individual dogs.

-Diagnosis: a DNA test for the SOD1 mutation (about $150 to $200 at Embark) combined with ruling out other spinal conditions through imaging.
+Diagnosis: a DNA test for the SOD1 mutation (Embark is one common option) combined with ruling out other spinal conditions through imaging.
 There is no cure.
-Management focuses on physical therapy, hydrotherapy, controlled exercise, mobility carts, and supportive care.
+Management focuses on physical therapy, hydrotherapy, controlled exercise, mobility carts, and supportive care from your Calgary vet and a rehab-credentialed clinician.

 The DM DNA test gives three results: Clear (N/N), Carrier (N/A), and At Risk (A/A).
 At Risk dogs may or may not develop clinical DM.
 Ethical breeders DNA test parents and avoid At Risk by At Risk pairings.